 You know their names—Galileo, Newton, Einstein, and Hawking.
 They, and scientists like them, explained gravity.
 They discovered radio waves, x-rays, radioactivity, electromagnetism, superconductivity, and the structure of the atom.
 And they invented radar, transistors, computers, lasers, MRI’s, electron microscopes, nuclear power, and the Internet.
 They are physicists.
 And at the College of Science, you will learn to think like them; you will know some of what they knew.
 What might you explain, discover, or invent?
 Find out.

-The Department of Physics offers you more than simply an education in physics; it offers a training ground for the mind, a first-class education in the art and science of problem solving.
+The Department of Physics and Astronomy offers you more than simply an education in physics; it offers a training ground for the mind, a first-class education in the art and science of problem solving.

 Undergraduates work with world-class faculty in the University’s excellent campus facilities, as well as in research facilities around the globe, including those in Japan and South America, at the Fermi and Argonne national laboratories in Illinois, and at the European Organization for Nuclear Research (CERN).
 Notre Dame is also part of an international consortium that funded and manages the Large Binocular Telescope (LBT) in Arizona.
 With two 8.4 meter diameter mirrors, the LBT is the world’s most powerful telescope and one of its most advanced.
 Cutting edge research—research that is truly collaborative, interdisciplinary, and international in scope—is carried out in: astrophysics nuclear physics, elementary particle physics, condensed matter and biophysics, atomic physics.